What is the number one responsibility of every great leader?

-Your purpose is something that should stand the test of time.
-It will never change.
-It could last 100 years or more.
-It could also be the same as someone else's business.
-A word of caution, it is not marketing for your company, it is the why of what you get excited about.
-It drives everything you do in your company.
+Your purpose is something that should stand the test of time and will never change, even after 100 years.
+It can also be the same as another business's.
+But a word of caution: It's not the marketing of your business, it's the why of what you get excited about.
+It drives everything you do in your business.

-Some examples of great Purpose statements came from our Elite Forum Attendees:
+Some examples of great Purpose statements come from our customers:

 DC Mosquito Squad: "Connecting people in their outdoor spaces."